hizami-anuar/SafeBike/API.md

 - @param {string} status - status of blockage
 - @return {Blockage} - the updated blockage
 - @throws {403} - if user is not logged in or does not have permission
+- @throws {404} - if blockage with the given id does not exist

 **DELETE /api/blockages/:id**